joe0731/github_pr_analyzer/README.md

 gh-pr-analyzer traverse -r pytorch/pytorch --days 7 --save-json
 ```

+All CLI workflows expose matching `--save-json` / `--no-save-json` toggles so you can enable exports when needed and opt out (for example, disable the default `view-pr` export with `--no-save-json`).

 ## ✨ Features
 - 🔍 **Smart Search**: AI-powered keyword extraction
 - 📊 **Data Collection**: PRs and merge commits statistics